 In fact, the right remediation course can even serve as a sort of “NREMT prep boot camp” – either before the first attempt or after 1-2 failed attempts.
 It can help prevent problems with exam prep or testing strategy before they lead to three failed attempts.

-EMT Remediation Before You Need It
+EMT or AEMT Remediation Before You Need It

 Yep, remedial courses for the NREMT benefit more than just three-strikes club members.
 A lot of people can use remediation proactively:

 - Those who have tried the NREMT before but were unsuccessful.

 - Those who waited a bit too long to take the NREMT exam and would like a refresher.